 As defined in the Series A Warrants, "Black Scholes Value" means the Black Scholes value of an option for one share of Common Stock at the date of the applicable Cashless Exercise, as such Black Scholes Value is determined, calculated using the Black Scholes Option Pricing Model obtained from the "OV" function on Bloomberg utilizing (i) an underlying price per share equal to 55% of the Unit price, or \$4.95 per share, (ii) a risk-free interest rate corresponding to the U.S. Treasury rate for a period equal to the remaining term of the Series A Warrant as of the applicable Cashless Exercise, (iii) a strike price equal to the exercise price in effect at the time of the applicable Cashless Exercise, (iv) an expected volatility equal to 135% and (v) a remaining term of such option equal to five years (regardless of the actual remaining term of the Series A Warrant).
 The Cashless Exercise feature of the Series A Warrants provides for the issuance of a number of shares of Common Stock that increases as the trading market price of the Common Stock decreases, subject to a floor price of \$0.43.
-If all of the 7,580,040 Series A Warrants that were issued as part of the Units sold in the Offering and part of the Exchange Units issued on August 31, 2015, as described below, were exercised pursuant to a Cashless Exercise and the closing bid price of the Common Stock as of the two trading days prior to the time of such exercise was \$0.43 per share or less and the Black Scholes Value was \$4.326 (the Black Scholes Value as of August 28, 2015), then a total of approximately 76.3 million shares of Common Stock would be issued to the holders of such Series A Warrants.
-The potential for such dilutive exercise of the Series A Warrants may depress the price of Common Stock regardless of the Company's business performance, and could encourage short selling by market participants, especially if the trading price of the Common Stock begins to decrease.
+If all of the 7,580,040 Series A Warrants that were issued as part of the Units sold in the Offering and part of the Exchange Units issued on August 31, 2015, as described below, were exercised pursuant to a Cashless Exercise and the closing bid price of the Common Stock as of the two trading days prior to the time of such exercise was \$0.43 per share or less and the Black Scholes Value was \$4.326 (the Black Scholes Value as of August 28, 2015), then a total of approximately 76.3 million shares of Common Stock regardless of the Common Stock Series A Warrants.
+The potential for such dilutive exercise of the Series A Warrants may depress the price of Common Stock begins to decrease.